ros2/rosidl/rosidl_typesupport_introspection_c/QUALITY_DECLARATION.md

 ### Public API Testing [4.ii]

-The `rosidl_typesupport_introspection_c` package does not have API tests, this is a design decision (as detailed in the section named "Note about the design of testing" in this same document).
-The package [`rosidl_typesupport_introspection_tests`](https://github.com/ros2/rosidl/tree/master/rosidl_typesupport_introspection_tests) implements the testing described in the design.
+The `rosidl_typesupport_introspection_c` package does not have tests for its own API.
+This is a design decision, as detailed in "Note about tests design" at the beginning of section [4].
+The [`rosidl_typesupport_introspection_tests`](https://github.com/ros2/rosidl/tree/master/rosidl_typesupport_introspection_tests) packages implements such tests.

 ### Coverage [4.iii]